Carallia

 Carallia is a genus of trees in the family Rhizophoraceae.

 Description

 Carallia species grow as small to medium-sized trees.
 Their leaves are often dotted black.
 The fruits are small and ellipsoid to roundish in shape.

 Distribution and habitat

 Carallia species grow naturally in Madagascar, tropical Asia and northern Australia.
-Their habitat is lowland rainforests, swamps and on hills from sea level to about 2000 m altitude.
+Their habitat is lowland rainforests, swamps and on hills from sea level to about 2000 m elevation.